MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.1.5 Provide appropriate details

 You must provide distinct and informative details about your Extension and the functionality in listing \(metadata\) for your Extension.
 Your Extension must provide a valuable and quality user experience.
-Your Extension must also have an active presence in Microsoft Edge Addons.
+Your Extension must also have an active presence in Microsoft Edge Add-ons.

 #### 1.1.6 Stability and Performance